 No Phone Number Available

-Please review the session descriptions in the registration.
+Please review the session descriptions in the invitation.
 Approval of continuing education credit provided through co-sponsorship with the University of Pittsburgh School of Social Work, a Pennsylvania preapproved provider of social work continuing education, is pending.
 The SWAN prime contractor will also issue certificates of training that can be credited toward the 20 hours of annual training required for all county children and youth caseworkers.

 We look forward to seeing you as we continue to network for permanency on behalf of Pennsylvania’s children.